 Checking Your Transmission Fluid

-Changing Your Transmission Fluid
+Changing Your Transmission Fluid (Automatic Transmission)

 - Gradually loosen the bolts on the other end of the pan so that it will begin to tilt.
 Once the pan is tilted, the transmission fluid should start to drain into the catch pan you set out earlier.
 Once the majority of the fluid has drained, remove the rest of the bolts and dump the remaining fluid in the catch pan.

 - Remove the old filter by unscrewing the bolt attaching it to the transmission.
 Clean off any residue from the transmission body and replace the old filter with a new one.
+If you need to replace your filter, check your owner manual to make sure you purchase the correct model for your car.

 - Turn the car on and let it run for awhile until the engine is warm.
 Use the transmission oil dipstick to check the fluid level.
 If the fluid doesn’t reach the appropriate markings on the dipstick, add more fluid.
 Once the fluid level is adequate, turn the car off and check that there aren’t any leaks coming from the transmission pan.
 Be careful!
 The car will be hot from running.
+You can now take it down from any jacks or ramps you were using.